erin-noe-payne/express-train/ReadMe.md

 # API

-Express train is meant to be installed and used globally.
+Express Train is meant to be installed and used globally.
 It provides a rich cli for creating boilerplates, building scaffolding for new projects, and running and development.

 ## CLI